MistahWrite/care_center/README.md

 #### Login Page
 - Refactor your application so that the user lands on a "Login" page
 - The login page should match the style of the application.
-- The login page should contain an input for a user to enter their name, and a button to submit.
+- The login page should contain an input for a user to enter their name, password and a button to submit.
 - After the user clicks the submit button, they should be taken to the main application page, and see a personalized greeting that displays their name and some sort of welcome message.
 - The welcome message and name should appear in a logical place of your choosing.
+- Be sure to add a logout button that removes the current user.

 #### Responsive Design
 - Do some research and determine how to make your app respond to the user's screen size.